opnfv/yardstick/docs/testing/user/userguide/13-nsb-installation.rst

       ip addr add <IP#1, like: 172.20.2.1/24> dev br-int ip link set dev br-int up

-  .. note:: May be needed to add extra rules to iptable to forward traffic.
+  .. note:: You may need to add extra rules to iptable to forward traffic.

   .. code-block:: console